peter-byun/recoil-inspector/README.md

 # Acknowledgement

-This project is inspired by many other devtools, including Redux DevTools, React Developer Tools, Recoil Dev Tools, and Recoilize.
+This project is inspired by many other great devtools, including Redux DevTools, React Developer Tools, Recoil Dev Tools, and Recoilize.